AquaticInformatics/aquarius-field-data-framework/src/FieldDataPluginTool/Readme.md

 ## Requirements

+- The Time-Series server software must be running.
-- The tool must be run directly on an AQTS app server, running 2017.4-or-newer software.
+- **2018.3-or-older:** The tool must be run directly on an AQTS app server, running 2017.4-or-newer software.
-- Administrative access on the AQTS app server is required.
+- **2018.3-or-older:** Administrative access on the AQTS app server is required.
 Right-click `FieldDataPluginTool.exe` and select "Run as administrator"
-- The Time-Series server software must be running.

-## The `*.plugin` file format

-Field data plugin developers can bundle their plugins in a "*.plugin" file.
-These files can be installed by clicking the "Add ..." button or by dragging the `*.plugin` file onto the tool's plugin list.

-A `*.plugin` file is a ZIP archive containing:
-- A `manifest.json` file, which includes the **PluginFolderName**, **Description**, and **AssemblyQualifiedTypeName** string properties.
-These values are set by the plugin developer and should not need to be changed when a plugin is installed on an AQTS system.
-- All other files in the ZIP archive, including any nested folders and files, will be copied to the named folder when the plugin is installed.

-A bare-minimum `*.plugin` file contains 3 files:
-- The common `FieldDataPluginFramework.dll` assembly
-- The actual plugin assembly implementing the `IFieldDataPlugin` interface
-- The `manifest.json` file

-### ERROR: This tool only works on AQTS 201x (Detected server=Unknown).

-This error will be shown when you try to run the tool with Administrative rights from a network drive.
-The standard Windows security restrictions will not allow admin tools to be run from a network drive.

-Work around this restriction by running the tool from a folder on the app server.
+- **2018.4-or-newer:** You can run the `FieldDataPluginTool.exe` from anywhere on the network, and no Administrative privileges are required.